Female officer makes history joining unit to help Philadelphia's most vulnerable

 The needs include shelter and food, but sometimes even personal matters, and that's not lost on Bell or her unit.

 "There are just as many homeless females as there are males," said Sgt.
 Eric Brooks. "(Bell) is very personable.
 She gets along really well with certain ones that we've had.
-I sense they feel more comfortable talking to her," said Brooks.
+I sense they feel more comfortable talking to her."

 The unit uses a social service approach as opposed to enforcement.